UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 [setup-x86_64.exe](https://cygwin.com/setup-x86_64.exe).
 Follow the installation wizard to install under C:\intelFPGA_lite\19.1\quartus\bin64\cygwin
-(or the corresponding installation path).
+(or the corresponding installation path you used for Quartus).
 Leave all other options as default.

 If you have problems installing the software, please contact your TA during your lab session in the first week of class.